Mental Health & Family Support

 DIR® Floortime Therapy

-A Developmental, Individual Differences, Relationship-Based approach to build social, emotional, and cognitive growth by following the child’s natural interests and guiding them toward new skills.
+A developmentally based approach supporting social, emotional, and cognitive growth by following the child’s interests and guiding them toward new skills.

 Developmental Assessments